pnp/List-Formatting/view-samples/document-library-information-pane/README.md

 As previously mentioned above, you can replace the sample text with your own.
 Open the JSON advanced formatting box and replace with your text into the following lines of code:

-**Library welcome title** - Line n.
+**💠 Library welcome title** - Line n.
 86

-**Background** - Line n.
+**💠 Background** - Line n.
 41 - Paste your image direct URL.
 Most common image file formats supported, such as jpg, png, svg etc. If your image is stored in SharePoint, please make sure your users have **read permission** for the source image file.

-**Library description** - Line n.
+**💠 Library description** - Line n.
 108 - To avoid complexity, instead of using multiple text boxes, the description section makes use of a JSON [specification](https://www.json.org/json-en.html).
 Thanks to **\n** it's possible to render as many lines of text as we want (see JSON specs below):

 ![result](./assets/JSON-string.jpg)

-**Library OPEN button link** - Line n.
+**💠 Library OPEN button link** - Line n.
 153 - Replace the sample link with a target view of your document library.
-For example the "All Documents" one.
+For example the *out-of-the-box* "All Documents" one.

 ## ⚠️ Important notes